horizon3902/horizon3902/README.md

 # Hey, I'm Kshitij! 👋🏽
-* 📚 I'm currently a first year student studying in Indian Institute of Information Technology, Nagpur.
+* 📚 I'm currently a second year CSE student studying in Indian Institute of Information Technology, Nagpur.
 * 💻 I'm interested in Data Science and Machine Learning
 * 📃 Currently, learning Python and different modules and frameworks.
 Repos listed are just experiments.